input-output-hk/partner-chains/docs/user-guides/chain-builder.md

 ### 5. Run the setup-main-chain-state wizard

-1. Start the wizard: `./partner-chains-cli setup-main-chain-state`
+1. Start the wizard: `./partner-chains-node wizards setup-main-chain-state`

 The wizard reads the permissioned candidates list from the chain config file and Cardano.
 If it finds any discrepancy, it allows you to update the list.
 To update the list, add to the `initial_permissioned_candidates` array in `partner-chains-cli-chain-config.json` and re-run the setup-main-chain-state wizard.